8 Ways to Stay Safe During Spring Break

-Whether you’re taking a quick trip out of town or going on a destination vacation, spring break is one of the best times to spend catch up with family and friends while making new memories (and, of course, catching up on much-needed sleep).
+Whether you’re taking a quick trip out of town or going on a destination vacation, spring break is one of the best times to spend with family and friends while making new memories (and, of course, catching up on much-needed sleep).

 But life isn’t like it used to be: and in the midst of the pandemic, as well as ongoing health and safety concerns, traveling can bring new risks.
 That’s why, this year more than ever, you want to make sure that you keep yourself and your loved ones safe.

 Before you pack your bags and set out for your spring escape, make sure that you learn how to protect yourself.